411 S. Nedderman Drive

 Our dedicated faculty make every effort to assist students in meeting their academic goals across a wide variety of subject areas.

-UTA CON is unique among many comparable universities for the remarkable amount of resources dedicated to student success.
+UTA CONHI is unique among many comparable universities for the remarkable amount of resources dedicated to student success.
 Learn more about our offerings on help with courses and writing/speaking.

 Students in the MSN program are welcome to meet with an advisor.
 Once admitted to UT Arlington, students may enroll in their coursework using the degree plan provided by the academic advisor and proceed to registration.
 Students are encouraged to contact their advisor with any questions.
 Learn more about Graduate Nursing Advising.

-UTA's Graduate Nursing is unique among many comparable universities for the remarkable amount of resources dedicated to student success.
+UTA's Department of Graduate Nursing is unique among many comparable universities for the remarkable amount of resources dedicated to student success.
 Learn more about our offerings on help with courses and writing/speaking.